JohnnySn0w/MoD/README.md

 - Inventory - get a pm of your inventory

 ### Prospective future features:
-- Automated generation of channels for game rooms from database entries
 - Custom player descriptions for RP
 - Change nickname for RP
 - Player housing